khaledbakri/predict-customer-churn-clean-code/README.md

 ```
 ## Project Description

-This project is the application of the coding best practices to refactor the notebook churn_notebook.ipynb, yielding the module called churn_library_solution.py.
+This project is the application of the coding best practices to refactor the notebook churn_notebook.ipynb, yielding the library called churn_library_solution.py.
+This solution aims to find customers who are likely to churn and it is implemented using two machine learning algorithms, which are linear regression and random forest.

 ## Files and data description
 ### Directory structure